Kokrajhar district: Economy

 In 2006 the Indian government named Kokrajhar one of the country's 250 most backward districts (out of a total of 640).
 It is one of the eleven districts in Assam currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Divisions

 There are four Assam Legislative Assembly constituencies in this district: Gossaigaon, Kokrajhar West, Kokrajhar East, and Sidli.
 All but Gossaigaon are designated for scheduled tribes.
 All four are in the Kokrajhar Lok Sabha constituency.

 Demographics

 According to the 2011 census Kokrajhar district has a population of 887,142, roughly equal to the nation of Fiji.
 This gives it a ranking of 467th in India (out of a total of 640).
 The district has a population density of 280 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 5.19%.
 Kokrajhar has a sex ratio of 958 females for every 1000 males, and a literacy rate of 66.63%.
 6.19% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 3.33% and 31.41% of the population respectively.

-The district is multi-ethnic, with no majority ethnic group but Bodo people form a plurality.
-Kokrajhar is known as a global center of Bodo culture and language and serves as the capital of Bodoland Territorial Council.
-Most of the indigenous communities of Kokrajhar are Hindu, with a small Christian minority and few Muslim Minority belongs to Jharua (Koch Muslim), Goria and Deshi Community.
-Almost all of the Bengalis are Muslim, while more than 90% of the Santhals are Christian.